James is a self-proclaimed history nerd who believes that for many Americans, Independence Day happens in June.

 The Union Army’s conquest of Texas towards the end of America’s Civil War unleashed the rein of slavery there.
 General Gordon Granger announced General Order #3 in the island hamlet of Galveston, Texas on that fateful day.
 The military order liberated slaves as authorized by the dictates enumerated in the Emancipation Proclamation.

 The date associated with the Union soldiers' victorious advance is June 19, 1865.
 The previously bound people welcomed the reprieve so much that they invented a new word.
-They merged the words June and nineteenth with an ingenious bit of indigenous vernacular to form the word Juneteenth.
+They merged the words "June" and "nineteenth" with an ingenious bit of indigenous vernacular to form the word Juneteenth.

 A bridge of nearly 250 years spanned the time from slavery’s arrival on the North American continent and the issuance of the Emancipation Proclamation.
-America's enslavement of black African people began in North America at the Jamestown, VA settlement in the year 1619.
+America's enslavement of black African people began in North America at the Jamestown, Virginia, settlement in the year 1619.

 Slavery continued to persist within the region known as the 13 original colonies that preceded America’s independence.
 It remained following the nation’s birth, even as founders expressed lofty rhetoric about freedom and equality.